Northern Health reports new highest number of COVID-19 cases in one day - Prince Rupert Northern View

 Local Health Areas (LHAs) are updated monthly and will be reevaluated for numbers come December.

-Since last Friday (Nov.
-13), there have been 87 new cases reported in NHA, with 12 currently admitted to the ICU.
-There are 74 active cases at this time.
+Since Nov.
+20, there have been 174 new cases reported in NHA, with 11 currently in critical care.
+There are 198 active cases at this time, a jump of more than 100 people since last week.

-Throughout the pandemic, NHA has seen 563 total cases, with 484 recovered and five deaths.
+Throughout the pandemic, NHA has seen 737 total cases, with 533 recovered and six deaths.

+Sweeping new public health orders were put in place last week to stem the increase.